Distribution-Informed Adaptation for kNN Graph Construction: Related Work

 Like adaptive kNN, kNN Graph can also adopt adaptive strategies to determine $k$ values, resulting in graphs exhibiting heterogeneity in node degrees.
 The AKNNG \cite{aknng} dynamically adjusts the number of neighbors with an enhanced similarity matrix to explore optimal-k and its application in spectral clustering.
 Murrugarra-Llerena and Andrade Lopes \cite{murrugarrallerenaAdaptiveGraphbasedKnearest2011} presented an adaptive graph-based kNN method that iteratively adjusts neighbor numbers for misclassified samples.
 Furthermore, Yan et al. \cite{yanRobustGravitationBased2022} introduced a robust gravitation-based approach addressing the challenges of class-imbalanced scenarios in kNNG.

-On one hand, distribution's significance in the determination of $k$ has been verified in previous works, including \cite{yanRobustGravitationBased2022, ktree, murrugarrallerenaAdaptiveGraphbasedKnearest2011}.
+Distribution's significance in the determination of $k$ for kNNG has been verified in previous works, including \cite{yanRobustGravitationBased2022, ktree, murrugarrallerenaAdaptiveGraphbasedKnearest2011}.
 These methods have demonstrated the advantages of considering data distribution as model inputs, leading to more accurate and robust representations of data relationships.
-On the other hand, a graph representation for data without heterogeneity in its distribution (i.e., node degrees) not only losses topological flexibility but also creates biases in measurements such as centrality \cite{centrality}, which is crucial for identifying critical path or information diffusion in the research field of complex networks.
-However, existing approaches underestimate the impact of distribution information or concentrate on distribution from local perspectives, which can potentially limit their ability to capture the overall structure and relationships within the data.
-In contrast, our paNNG considers the data distribution as one cohesive entity that is able to substantially improve borderline-sample accuracy.
+However, existing approaches neglect the interrelation between borderline samples and data distribution, potentially limitting their ability to capture underlying relationships within the data.
+In contrast, our DaNNG integrates the data distribution while simultaneous considering the behaviour of borderline samples' $k$, substantially improving borderline-sample accuracy, and hence strengthening overall model robustness.